 The failure by a shipyard to complete the construction of a vessel under development would impact on the Company's ability to replace existing assets and expand the business.
-The Company has remaining commitments with two shipyards of U.S.\$254,793 for the construction of seven Equinox Class vessels with delivery dates currently estimated to extend through 2018.
+The Company has remaining commitments with two shipyards of \$257,599 for the construction of seven Equinox Class vessels with delivery dates currently estimated to extend through 2018.
 These vessels are important to the modernization and service capacity of its fleet and to the business strategy of the Company.
-The Company has a knowledgeable supervision team in place at the shipyard to monitor the quality of construction and to assist the shipyard in moving to a successful completion of the contract.
-In addition, the Company holds refund guarantees from the shipyard's bankers for instalments made by the Company.
+The Company has a knowledgeable supervision team in place at the shipyards to monitor the quality of construction and to assist the shipyards in moving to a successful completion of the contracts.
+In addition, the Company holds refund guarantees from the shipyards' bankers for instalments made by the Company.

-A significant portion of the funding for the additions to property, plant and equipment will come from internally generated cash flows, but due to the magnitude of the commitments, additional financing has been secured with credit facilities expiring on various dates through July 2021, including a revolving bank facility provided by a syndicate of six leading banks that will meet the cash requirements for its existing commitments.
+A significant portion of the funding for the additions to property, plant, and equipment will come from internally generated cash flows, but due to the magnitude of the commitments, additional financing has been secured with credit facilities expiring on various dates through July 2021, including a revolving bank facility provided by a syndicate of seven leading banks that will meet the cash requirements for its existing commitments.